 As the descending aorta passes through the abdomen it supplies blood to many of the organs and tissues in this region of the body.
 This artery ends as it divides into the left and right common iliac arteries.
 The common iliac arteries then branch at the formation of the internal iliac artery and the external iliac artery.

 The left and right internal iliac arteries supply blood to the lower back, hips, muscles in the rear, and various reproductive organs.
 The left and right external iliac arteries provide blood primarily to the legs.
-Numerous branching of these arteries occur as they proceed further down and into the legs.
+Numerous branching of these arteries occurs as they proceed further down and into the legs.
 The primary arteries are delineated in the Circulatory System diagram above.

-Generally speaking arteries continue to branch and divide.
+Generally speaking, arteries continue to branch and divide.
 Each branch is typically smaller than its predecessor.
 As the branching continues the arteries can become quite small.
-At the end of this branching the arteries are extremely small and are referred to as arterioles.
+At the end of this branching, the arteries are extremely small and are referred to as arterioles.

 Capillaries are extremely small blood vessels.
 They are so small that only a single blood cell at a time can pass through them.
-These vessels have a thin membrane that allows oxygen, fluids, and nutrients to pass out of the blood stream (from blood cells and plasma) and into the surrounding tissues.
-This thin membrane also allows carbon dioxide, fluids, and waste to pass from the surrounding tissues into the blood stream.
+These vessels have a thin membrane that allows oxygen, fluids, and nutrients to pass out of the bloodstream (from blood cells and plasma) and into the surrounding tissues.
+This thin membrane also allows carbon dioxide, fluids, and waste to pass from the surrounding tissues into the bloodstream.
 Capillaries are, in effect, an exchange mechanism where life-giving nutrients, fluids, and gasses are provided to bodily tissues while wastes and exhaust gasses are collected for future expulsion.

 There are three primary types of capillaries in the body.
 These are the continuous capillaries, the fenestrated capillaries, and the sinusoid capillaries.Continuous capillaries are the most abundant type in the body and are generally found in skeletal muscles and the nervous system.
 These capillaries allow only small molecules (such as water) and ions to pass between the capillary walls and surrounding tissues.